 In April 2003, our board of directors amended the Directors' Plan, subject to stockholder approval and consummation of the Private Placement, to increase the number of shares of common stock authorized for issuance under the Directors' Plan by 600,000 shares, from a total of 300,000 shares to a total of 900,000 shares.
 Our board of directors adopted this amendment in order to ensure that we can continue to grant stock options at levels in accordance with our automatic grant policy.
 In addition, our board of directors has amended the Directors' Plan, subject to stockholder approval, to increase the size of the initial and annual grants awarded under the Directors' Plan.
 Under the Directors' Plan, as proposed to be amended, the size of initial grants would be increased from 20,000 to 60,000 shares, and the size of annual grants would be increased from 5,000 to 15,000 shares.
-Our board of directors took this action so that we can continue to attract, motivate and retain our non-employee directors.
+Our board of directors.